 There’s a pile of magazines in the hall that you keep meaning to go through before you recycle them.
-In the corner of the living room there is a little mound of toys that has been sitting there for over a week now, waiting to be sorted and either put away or discarded.
+In the corner of the living room there is a small mound of toys that has been sitting there for over a week now, waiting to be sorted and either put away or discarded.
 In the garage you have several boxes of ‘stuff’ to go through, when you have the time …

 Do you realise that these belongings are having a negative effect on your mind, and what that effect is?

 Any items that aren’t in their correct place are sending you subliminal messages, each and every time you pass by and look at them.
-It can be a subtle nudging that you need to get something on your To Do list and get around to actually doing it, or it can hit you like a sledgehammer because looking at it has a massive negative effect on your mood.
+It can be a subtle nudging that you need to get something on your To Do list and get around to actually doing it.
+Or it can hit you like a sledgehammer because looking at it has a massive negative effect on your mood.

-Imagine someone sending you negative messages twenty times a day – do you think it would affect you?
+Imagine someone sending you negative messages twenty times a day.
+Do you think it would affect you?
 Absolutely it would!
-And definitely not in a pleasant way!
+And definitely not in a pleasant way.

 If you do this each time you’re waiting for the kettle to boil, or before heading upstairs for a bath – or just every time you walk past that damn annoying pile – how quickly do you think that pile will disappear?
-And without you having to invest any ‘spare time’ or energy into it!
+And without you having to actually invest any ‘spare time’ or energy into it!

-The same thing goes for the toys: just pick up one item, decide whether your child still plays with it* or if they’ve outgrown it, then either put it straight into its rightful place or put it in the charity/selling bag (which you can set up right now if you don’t already have one).
+The same thing goes for the toys.
+Just pick up one item, decide whether your child still plays with it* or if they’ve outgrown it, then either put it straight into its rightful place or drop it in the charity/selling bag (which you can set up right now if you don’t already have one).

 This may seem straightforward and so simple that everyone should already be doing it, but you can bet that some people won’t have thought of it.
 Instead, they just let their belongings pile up and cause them stress, probably without even realising it.